iaiyana/blog/content/authors/admin/_index.md

 - Visitors
 ---

-Aiiana Ivanova is a student of applied mathematics and informatics at the RUDN.
+Aiyana Ivanova is a student of applied mathematics and informatics at the RUDN.
 His research interests include math statistics and probability theory.